 As the largest economy in Latin America and the 9th largest economy worldwide, Brazil is a force to be reckoned with.
 Unfortunately, in recent years, Brazil has experienced economic hardship.
 For example, in 2009, Brazil’s economy shrank 0.3%.
 This was caused in part by a reduction in demand for Brazil’s commodity-based exports.
 In the past decade, a combination of tight credit restrictions, high levels of bureaucracy, political turbulence, and damaging corruption scandals have hindered Brazil’s economic growth and investor confidence in the region.
+Read on to find out why you should consider doing business in Brazil.

 Despite these years of economic hardship, the country is positive about the future.
 The new government took power in 2019 and has plans to reduce government intervention in local markets, eliminate governmental corruption, open Brazil to foreign participation and reduce unnecessary layers of bureaucracy which Brazil is famous for.
 Additionally, Jair Messias Bolsonaro has expressed his desire to improve commercial relationships with their northern neighbour, and global superpower, the USA.